rapidsai/dependency-file-generator/README.md

 - it is intended to be committed to the root directory of repositories
 - it can define matrices that enable the output dependency files to vary according to any arbitrary specification (or combination of specifications), including CUDA version, machine architecture, Python version, etc.
 - it contains bifurcated lists of dependencies based on the dependency's purpose (i.e. build, runtime, test, etc.).
-The bifurcated dependency lists are merged according to the description in the [_How Dependency Lists Are Merged_](#how-dependency-lists-are-merged) section below.
+The bifurcated dependency lists are merged according to the description in the _"How Dependency Lists Are Merged"_ section below.

 ## `dependencies.yaml` Format

-> The [Examples](#examples) section below has instructions on where example `dependency.yaml` files and their corresponding output can be viewed.

 The `dependencies.yaml` file has three relevant top-level keys: `files`, `channels`, and `dependencies`.
 These keys are described in detail below.